NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Elemental Transformation.md

 * * *

 You open your kinetic gate, but rather than activating your kinetic aura, you instead become overwhelmed with transformative elemental energy.
-You're affected by an [[Spells/Elemental Form|Elemental Form]] spell with the same trait as your kinetic element.
+You're affected by an [[Elemental Form|Elemental Form]] spell with the same trait as your kinetic element.
 You can heighten it to any spell rank up to half your level rounded up.

 *Source: Pathfinder Rage of Elements*
 *OGL*